Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/MQTT/Set up MQTT Client over TLS.rst

 Example
 -------

 In this example, Ameba connect to a MQTT broker using TLS authentication.
-Then send messages as a publisher and receive messages as a subscriber.
+Then, send messages as a publisher and receive messages as a subscriber.

 Open example at “File” -> “Examples” -> “AmebaMQTTClient” -> “MQTT_TLS”